Co-Designing Multimodal Systems for Accessible Asynchronous Dance Instruction: Introduction

-aPrior work thus explored how to provide accessible \textit{feedback} to BLV learners with multi-modal approaches --- from verbal feedback to correct yoga pose positioning~\cite{rector2013yoga} to haptic and audio feedback to improve performance in tennis~\cite{morelli2010vitennis} and bowling~\cite{morelli2010vibowling} exergames.
+Prior work thus explored how to provide accessible \textit{feedback} to BLV learners with multi-modal approaches --- from verbal feedback to correct yoga pose positioning~\cite{rector2013yoga} to haptic and audio feedback to improve performance in tennis~\cite{morelli2010vitennis} and bowling~\cite{morelli2010vibowling} exergames.
 Such tools provide \textit{feedback loops} that can improve performance and confidence~\cite{nikooyan2015reward, todorov1997augmented}, and alternative modalities (sound, haptic, tactile) that can support a more complete understanding of movements when combined with verbal narrations~\cite{blasing2021dance, seham2015extending, artpradid2023kinestheticEmpathicWitnessing}.
 Dance movements in particular can be challenging to convey and correct due to the diverse, complex positioning of the body, such that prior work explored how to make movement instruction more accessible for in-person Contemporary dance classes with multiple modalities~\cite{desilva2025sensing}.
 While this rich body of prior work demonstrates that communicating and correcting individual movements to BLV learners is possible, it is not clear how to scale such knowledge to long, multi-move routines of online videos without the support of co-located human instruction and feedback.
+Our work explores creating systems to translate \textit{static instructions} from asynchronous videos into accessible \textit{instruction systems} for BLV learners.